Cataract Treatment Options

 Cataract is a condition of the eye that progresses gradually.
-In the beginning, this condition affects vision in a slight way and then the condition worsens.
+In the beginning, this condition affects vision slightly and then the condition worsens.
 Hence, the treatment option recommended by the doctor would depend on the stage of the cataract.
 In the early stage when this condition starts developing, eyeglasses are used to correct the vision as prescribed by the doctor.
-Depending on the type of cataract affected, some patients suffer from nearsightedness while other patients might find it hard to view nearby objects for example to read.
+Depending on the type of cataract, some patients suffer from nearsightedness while other patients might find it hard to view nearby objects for example to read.

 As the condition progresses, wearing eyeglasses will not help in correcting the vision.
-It is advised to see the doctor immediately as a further worsening of the disease can lead to complications, like complete loss of vision, which might occur if the treatment of this condition is delayed.
+It is advised to see the doctor immediately as a further worsening of the disease can lead to complications, such as, complete loss of vision, which might occur if the treatment of this condition is delayed.

 There are no medications, eye drops or changes in lifestyle that prevents the progression of cataracts.
 Hence, various surgical treatment methods are available, depending on the severity of the condition.

-An eye doctor or ophthalmologist will study the patient’s history, symptoms and perform an eye examination along with the following diagnostic tests to confirm the diagnosis,
+An eye doctor or ophthalmologist will study the patient’s history and symptoms and perform an eye examination along with the following diagnostic tests to confirm the diagnosis:

 In the early stages of a cataract, usage of prescribed eyeglasses can help improve vision.
 It is necessary to not wait until the cataract matures fully as it makes surgery more difficult and might lead to serious complications.

 As the condition progresses, eyeglasses fail to improve the vision so treatment options like surgery are the only option.